top of page

 Chemigrams

-A cameraless photographic technique combining painting and photographic processing.
+A cameraless photographic technique combining painting and chemistry.
 By applying resists like varnish or oil on photographic paper and then exposing it to photographic chemicals, unpredictable textures and colors are created.
 The process, done in both light and darkroom settings, results in unique, abstract images.

 To know: An indoor space with low light is needed, as well as traditional darkroom chemicals.
 This process can be however done without a darkroom.